lgmorand/training-aks-lab1/_entries/02-05 challenge5.md

 {% endcollapsible %}

 Check that your image was successfully imported.
+You can do it graphically (Web Portal) or using [the CLI](https://learn.microsoft.com/fr-fr/cli/azure/acr/repository?view=azure-cli-latest)

 {% collapsible %}